 Percy the Small Engine Takes the Plunge is one in a series of “Thomas the Tank” books aimed at children.
 This book is a pop-up book written by the Reverend W. Awdry and illustrated by Clive Spong.
 Reverend W. Awdry is the creator of the “Thomas the Tank” railway series of books.

 Clive Spong illustrated Percy the Small Engine takes the Plunge and other pop-up books and the spin-offs, Thomas’s Christmas Party, Thomas and the Evil Diesel, Thomas and the Missing Christmas Tree, and The Rev. W. Awdry’s extended rewrite of Thomas Comes to Breakfast.
-Some of his character illustrations were used to depict characters in The Island of Sodor: Its People, History and Railways
+Some of his character illustrations were used to depict characters in The Island of the Sodor: Its.
+People, History and Railways.

 There are two versions of Percy the Small Engine Takes the Plunge, one is red and the other is green.
 This is the red pop-up version.
 This is the American edition published in 1992.
 What a wonderful story with illustrations to read to your child at bedtime or anytime.